saltyorg/docs/docs/saltbox/backup/settings.md

     Should you desire more granular control over the schedule you can edit the crontab for the Saltbox user once setup.

-2. Path used for the local backups.
+2. Path used for the local backups. `{{ user.name }}` will be replaced with the user name you enter in the settings.

 3. Toggle for keeping a local copy of the backup.